 The steel door range includes personnel doors, fire and emergency exit doors, fire resistant doors, security doors and communal entrance doors.
 Specialist products include louvered, acoustic sound proofing and blast resistant steel doors.
-Doorset available as single and double leaf options.
+Doorset available as single and double leaf options with matching frames.

 Internal and exterior designs with specifiable options such as vents, panic bars, access control, thermal insulation and electric/manual operation.
-Power coating finshes available in a wide range of colours.
+Powder coating finshes available in a wide range of colours.

 Selected doors in the steel door range have been tested to BS476 Part 20 & 22, BS EN 1634 for fire safety.

 Suitable for industrial, commerical and public sector.

 A versatile general purpose steel door offering a medium level of security.
 Manufactured from Magnelis steel sheets, with a choice of infill and finishes, including powder coating.
 Choose from a manual or electrical operation.
 Available in single or double leaf openings to a maximum height of 2900 mm.

 Fire exit steel doors to be used by the general public to provide safe and effective escape through the doorway with minimal effort without prior knowledge of operation.
 Used in offices, shops, sports centres, schools and universities.
 Constructed from Magnelis steel sheets with a choice of infill including honeycomb core, rock wool or solid timber.
 Security level is medium / high.

 Pedestrian fire resisting steel doorset that prevents the spread of fire whilst providing high security.
 Bespoke manufactured, it can be specified with a range of fire Integrity (E) from 60 to 240 minutes.
 Fully optimisable with factory-fitted range of vision panels, hardware, finishes and ironmongery.
 Compliant to fire regulations BS EN 16034, CERTIFIRE & FIRAS INSTALLATION CERTIFIED